kevin-cg98/supply-chain-profitability-analysis/README.md

 ## Overview
 This project analyzes the impact of discounting on profitability across regions and sub-categories using Tableau, SQL, and Excel.

+## SQL Analysis
+Key SQL queries used in this project can be found in the [analysis.sql](analysis.sql) file.

 ## Objective
 To identify pricing inefficiencies, loss-making products, and operational patterns affecting profit margins.